DrozmotiX/ioBroker.tado/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## TADO° X
-Tado X **is not supported** by this adapter.
+Tado X **is currently not supported** by this adapter.
 The adapter supports Tado V3, V3+ and V2.
+If someone is supporting to add Tado X functionality, raise a ticket or send an email to <myiobrokeradapters@gmail.com>.
+You will need to support some debugging session and interact with the adapter developer.

 ## Things you can steer
 | State | Description |